sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 $ sage -n jupyter
 }}}

-To translate old .sws files to .ipynb, see also the `export` notebook:
+Note that to translate old .sws files to .ipynb, you may also use the `export` notebook:

 {{{
 $ sage -n -h